aashnajoshi/Django/Notes.md

 ```

 - From now on, we will use two terminals: one for *python manage.py runserver* and another for *python manage.py tailwind start*

-# To add images/files in db:
-- For images, we use: *models.ImageField(upload_to = 'location/wrt/BASE_DIR', null=True, default=None)*.
-Similarly for files, we use: *models.FileField()* in models.py

-- We then need to install Pillow library for image processing: *pipenv install Pillow*

-- Then in settings.py:
-    - MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
-    - MEDIA_URL = '/media/'

-- Then in app's urls.py:
-    - from django.conf import settings
-      from django.conf.urls.static import static

-      (After URL_PATTERNS, add the following line)
-    - if settings.DEBUG:
-        urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)